ebinBuddha/Flag-Miner/README.md

 * Uses ObjectListView: http://objectlistview.sourceforge.net/cs/index.html
 * Uses .Net Framework 4.5
 * Made for Windows
-* May™ work properly on Linux using Wine: there are some problems recognizing the folders
+* May™ not work properly on Linux using Wine: there are some problems recognizing the folders

 # How To
 ## 1. Get the program